bcgov-nr/action-broker-intention-open/README.md

 # Broker Intention Open V1

-This action opens an intention, so the service can access the broker.
+This action opens an intention, so a service can access the Broker APIs.
+The ability to do the actions in the intention will be checked against business rules.

-If you encounter an error, ensure that the Broker URL is correct and your token is valid.
+If you encounter an error, ensure that the Broker URL is correct, and your token is valid.

 # Broker Documention